 Salons featured the typical elaborate Rococo decorations, serpentine lines, light pastel colors, intricate patterns, asymmetry, and a lot of gold.
 The layout of salon rooms was often asymmetrical, a type of design known as contraste.
 Sculpted forms on walls and ceilings with abstract, leafy, and shell-like textures were interior ornaments.

 The Salon de Monsieur le Prince is a particularly famous example.
 Another notable example of the Rococo salon is that by Germain Boffrand in the Parisian Hotel Soubise.
-These salons all have ceilings, walls, and moulding with intricate decorations of S-curves, natural shapes, and shell forms.
+These salons all have ceilings, walls, and molding with intricate decorations of S-curves, natural shapes, and shell forms.

 The salon was a way to reflect social status, and the furniture within the salon was another.
 During the Rococo period, there was an explosion in furniture making.
 Furniture designs emphasized the lightness of the Rococo period.
 Pieces of furniture were made to be physically lighter so that they could be moved around easily.
 Furniture also became more delicate and refined, with thin curved table legs.